Explaining Student Loan Forgiveness For Teachers

 Details:

 Those who are eligible for the Perkins Loans Cancellation for Teachers may have all of their Perkins Loans forgiven.
-The catch is, cancellation happens in stair-step increments over five years.
-And in order to qualify for this program, an employee must work directly for the school system—qualifying is entirely contingent on position duties.
+Cancellation happens in stair-step increments over five years.
 Here’s how the incremental forgiveness system works:

 • 15% of the original Perkins loan balance is canceled per year for the first and second years of service